mervecoskunn/Web-Quiz/README.md

 ## Content
   * The font came from [Google Fonts](https://fonts.google.com/)
   * [Wireframe.cc](https://wireframe.cc/)used to create the wireframes.
-  * Chatgpt was used in the json file to create 56 questions.[Chatgpt](https://chat.openai.com/)
+  * [Chatgpt](https://chat.openai.com/) was used in the json file to create 56 questions.

 # Acknowledgements